 Pressure garments purchased for reasons other than the treatment of burns, varicose veins, lymphedema or post-operative surgery up to 60 days from hospital discharge only.

 When you join us you'll receive a full welcome pack with all you need to make the most of your cover.
 If you can't see what you're looking for above, take a look at our member guide or call us on 1800 333 004.

 What does Travel and Accommodation cover me for?

-Where your policy includes a travel and accommodation benefit this can be used to claim towards the travel and accommodation costs of either yourself or a carer (if applicable) for a hospital admission or a medical specialist appointment.
+Where your policy includes a travel and accommodation benefit this can be used to claim towards the travel and accommodation costs of either yourself or a carer (if applicable) for a hospital admission.

 Benefits are only eligible where the round trip is at least 200km within Australia.
 Benefits are capped at $50 per day for accommodation and 15 cents/km for travel for you and your carer.